|

 these parts, the most abundant and "purplest" species is

-the New England Aster, Aster novae-angliae.
+the new england aster, Symphyotrichum/Aster novae-angliae.
 I began

 munching on these flowers as I walked, and they produced